 - Analytical Concordance of the Bible, ed.
 Robert Young.

 - New Strong’s Exhaustive Concordance to the Bible

 - New American Standard Exhaustive Concordance of the Bible [Out of print, but still a favorite.]

 Many Bible concordances (and other reference works) are now available online or bundled in Bible Study software — saving you the cost of the book and making your searches much quicker!

+Some concordances are bundles in Bible Study software.
 The software is updated constantly and new features are added regularly.
 Most Bible software allows you to compare versions, conduct word searches, quickly gather lists of passages and search different versions of the Bible and various reference works.
-The software usually contains English Bibles, Bible Dictionaries, topical Bibles, concordances, commentaries, original language texts, original language tools, English language tools, surveys, maps, and historical information in a searchable format.
+The software usually also contains English Bibles, Bible Dictionaries, topical Bibles, commentaries, original language texts, original language tools, English language tools, surveys, maps, and historical information in a searchable format.